-Here's a list of common ingredients found it Indian Amber that contribute to it's distinctive scent.
+Common ingredients found it Indian Amber that contribute to it's distinctive scent:

 - liquid benzoin resin

 - flower attars such as jasmine or champa

 Some excellent varieties of Amber can be purchased on these sites:

 Indian Amber does not usually work well as an incense ingredient for cones, sticks, or dhoop because it contains wax (usually beeswax) or ghee- clarified butter.
 Most commercially available Incense that is labeled "Amber" fragrance is scented with a synthetic fragrance oil and is not a natural product.
 But solid amber has natural origins.

 True Fossilized Amber Resin.
 This is tree sap that has been buried in the earth for long amounts of time, and is fossilized.
 It is said to have a fragrance when ground up and burned but from my sources, it is not a remarkable fragrance. it is available from online dealers for this purpose.

 Historically, true fossilized resin has a long history of use in magic, ritual, and the crafting of ritual objects.
 It is associated with the Sun.